Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 1. Preheat the oven.
 Preheat the oven to 350° F. Lightly grease a shallow baking dish with cooking spray.
 I like to use my pie dish.

 2. Combine the ingredients.
-In a large mixing bowl, combine the whipped cream cheese, tartar sauce, Worcestershire sauce, hot sauce, Old Bay, and lemon juice
+In a large bowl, combine the whipped cream cheese, tartar sauce, Worcestershire sauce, a few dashes of hot sauce, Old Bay, and lemon juice.

 3. Bake the dip.
 Transfer the mixture into your baking dish, and top the dip with the remaining shredded cheese.
 Bake for 15-20 minutes or until cheese is melted and dip is heated through.